CodeupClassroom/venus-modified-lessons/no_jquery/essential-methods/attributes-and-css.md

 1. Add a class to all `dd` elements named `invisible`.

-1. Create some CSS rules that sets elements with the `invisible` class to `visibility: hidden;`.
+1. Create some CSS rules that set elements with the `invisible` class to `visibility: hidden;`.
+What is the difference between `visibility: hidden;` and `display: none;`?

-1. Update the page with jQuery to add a link that toggles the class `invisible` on and off for all `dd` elements.
+1. Add an anchor on the page and JavaScript that will toggle the class `invisible` on and off for all `dd` elements.

 **Bonus**

-1. When any of the `dt` elements is clicked, the element that was clicked should be highlighted.
+1. When any of the `dt` elements is clicked, the element that was clicked should have a background color of "green".